tigefa4u/gitlabhq/doc/development/migration_style_guide.md

 ## Data migration

 Please prefer Arel and plain SQL over usual ActiveRecord syntax.
-In case of using plain SQL you need to quote all input manually with `quote_string` helper.
+In case of using plain SQL, you need to quote all input manually with `quote_string` helper.

 Example with Arel: